imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 ## Numerical features.

 We already skimed over numerical features when we discussed the display settings for spots and tracks.
 Numerical features are scalar values associated to a spot, a link or a track that measures some useful value.
 For instance, the X position of a spot, the displacement across a link, and the number of split events in a track.
-The MaMuT feature system is direcly imported from [TrackMate](/plugins/trackmate), but only contains a subset of feature definitions from TrackMate and a few ones related to cell lineaging.
+The MaMuT feature system is directly imported from [TrackMate](/plugins/trackmate), and offers all the features available in TrackMate plus a few ones related to cell lineaging.

 Numerical features are automatically kept in sync with the annotation.
 As soon as you add an annotation or modify and delete and existing one, the recalculation of features is triggered.
 As mentioned above however, the range display on the main GUI window is not, and you need to click over it to refresh the displayed colormap and its range.

-The next paragraphs list and document the current features in MaMuT.
+The next paragraphs list and document some of the features in MaMuT.

 ### Spot features.